google/vulkan-cpp-library/README.md

 * Open the vulkan-cpp.sln,
 * click "Property Manager" (next to "Solution Explorer", bottom left corner),
 * Expand any of the projects and configurations,
-* right-click on Microsoft.Cpp.Win32.user or Microsoft.Cpp.x64.user and select properties.
+* right-click on Paths and select properties.
 * Under Common Properties > User Macros,
 * edit the VulkanSdk, GoogleTestDir, PngDir, GlmDir and GliDir to point to the locations of the respective libraries.
+* The FreeGlutDir, OpenVrDir, GlewDir are only needed to build the openvr sample.
 * The project should now compile.
 Win32 and x64 in Release and Debug configurations are setup.

 ## Acknowledgements